Techwizz-somboo/Brown-Town/README.md

 # Brown-Town
-A Discord welcome and moderation bot
+A Discord welcome and moderation bot.

 The current features are listed below: